mlabs-haskell/cardano-open-oracle-protocol/README.md

 ]
 ```

-Indeed, all the Fact Statements have been successfully published and can be used by any dApp by simply referencing the desired [Fact Statement UTxOs](#todo).
+Indeed, all the Fact Statements have been successfully published and can be used by any dApp by simply referencing the desired [Fact Statement UTxOs](coop-docs/02-plutus-protocol.md#fs-validator).
-You can see the `fs'submitter` field set to the `SUBMITTER_PKH` which is important for when the Submitter decides to garbage collect the obsolete [Fact Statement UTxOs](#todo).
+You can see the `fs'submitter` field set to the `SUBMITTER_PKH` which is important for when the Submitter decides to garbage collect the obsolete [Fact Statement UTxOs](coop-docs/02-plutus-protocol.md#fs-validator).
 With that said, let's try and do exactly that...

 #### 8. Garbage collecting obsolete Fact Statement UTxOs

-The `fs'gcAfter` field of the [Fact Statement UTxO](#todo) datums denotes when that UTxO can be spent by the Submitter (denoted in `fs'submitter` field) that created that UTxO.
+The `fs'gcAfter` field of the [Fact Statement UTxO](coop-docs/02-plutus-protocol.md#fs-validator) datums denotes when that UTxO can be spent by the Submitter (denoted in `fs'submitter` field) that created that UTxO.

 > NOTE:
 > The `fs'gcAfter` validity time is a property of the Fact Statement UTxO, not the Fact Statement itself.
-> It's merely used to enable Submitters manage reclaiming the [minimal UTxO Ada](https://cardano-ledger.readthedocs.io/en/latest/explanations/min-utxo-mary.html#minimum-ada-value-requirement) they had to pay for each [Fact Statement UTxO](#todo) they created.
+> It's merely used to enable Submitters manage reclaiming the [Min UTxO Ada](https://docs.cardano.org/native-tokens/minimum-ada-value-requirement) they had to pay for each [Fact Statement UTxO](coop-docs/02-plutus-protocol.md#fs-validator) they created.

-Since, for the purpose of this tutorial, we've created the [Fact Statement UTxOs](#todo) that are considered 'immediately obsolete', we can proceed and garbage collect them, and thus reclaim the min UTxO Ada amount locked within.
+Since, for the purpose of this tutorial, we've created the [Fact Statement UTxOs](coop-docs/02-plutus-protocol.md#fs-validator) that are considered 'immediately obsolete', we can proceed and garbage collect them, and thus reclaim the [Min UTxO Ada](https://docs.cardano.org/native-tokens/minimum-ada-value-requirement) amount locked within.

 ```console
 [coop-env ~ coop-tutorial] $ REQ=$(cat <<EOF